vamsitallapudi/Android-Interview-Questions-And-Answers/kotlin/README.md

     }
     println(fullName) //Vamsi Tallapudi
     ```
-    <b>2. with:</b> with takes the context object and the code block (lambda) as the arguments, has 'this' as object reference inside the block and performs the lambda functions operation on the context passed.
+    <b>2. with:</b> <i>with</i> takes the context object and the code block (lambda) as the arguments, has 'this' as object reference inside the block and performs the lambda functions operation on the context passed.
 Returns the lambda result as return value.

     Here's the syntax:
     ```Kotlin